empicano/aiomqtt/docs/subscribing-to-a-topic.md

 ## The message queue

-Messages are queued and returned sequentially from `Client.messages`.
+Messages are queued internally and returned sequentially from `Client.messages`.

 The default queue is `asyncio.Queue` which returns messages on a FIFO ("first in first out") basis.
 You can pass [other types of asyncio queues](https://docs.python.org/3/library/asyncio-queue.html) as `queue_class` to the `Client` to modify the order in which messages are returned, e.g. `asyncio.LifoQueue`.